 Dear Students and Parents,

-Humble ISD is joing the world of THe University Interscholastic League (UIL) literary and academic competitions at the middle school level!
-These activites, which exist to complement the academic curriculum, are designed to motivate students as they acquire higher levels of knowledge, to challenge students to confront issues of importance and to provide students with the opportunity to demonstrate mastery of specific skills.
-The district meet will be held on May 2, 2020.
+Humble ISD is joining the world of THe University Interscholastic League (UIL) literary and academic competitions at the middle school level!
+These activities, which exist to complement the academic curriculum, are designed to motivate students as they acquire higher levels of knowledge, challenge students to confront issues of importance, and provide students with the opportunity to demonstrate mastery of specific skills.

 Impromptu Speaking: In Impromptu Speaking, students get a prompt and prepare a speech on it.
 No notes are allowed.
 This event involves quick thinking, organizing ideas, and delivering those thoughts to a small audience effectively.
 If you're capable of choosing any topic and preparing a short speech without any notes, then this is for you!
 Coach Karen Adams

-Maps, Charts, & Graphs: This contest will measure skills such as using an atlas as a reference book to locate information, making comparisons, estimating and approximating, using scale and interpreting grid systems, legends and keys.
-Coach Jamie Ward
+Maps, Charts, & Graphs: This contest will measure skills such as using an atlas as a reference book to locate information, making comparisons, estimating and approximating, using a scale, and interpreting grid systems, legends and keys.
+Coach Mark Willrodt

 Oral Reading: Love Poetry?
 In this contest, the contestant shall perform a published poem.
 The student will learn to recite a poem using different tones of voice.
 They will build their vocabulary of feeling, train their emotional intelligence, and prepare themselves to speak more accurately and confidently about any piece of writing.
-Coach Kierra Jeter
+Coach Taylor White

-Social Students: This contest is designed to encourage students to expand their knowledge of social studies, particularly in the areas of history, government systems, economics, citizenship, & culture.
+Social Studies: This contest is designed to encourage students to expand their knowledge of social studies, particularly in the areas of history, government systems, economics, citizenship, & culture.
 If your interest lies in wars, history, and politics, this contest will give you more than enough material to explore.
-Coach Jamie Ward
+Coach Mark Willrodt

 Spelling: Contestants in this event will be tested on the ability to spell proficiently, write clearly, and capitalize properly.
 Students will write down words given by the pronouncer at a rate of approximately five words per minute.
 Coach Karen Adams